robencr8/mashaaer-core/README.md

 - `/api/profiles`: Get saved face profiles
 - `/api/session-data`: Get comprehensive session data
 - `/api/sessions`: Get list of available sessions

-## Data Storage
-- Database storage for sessions, conversations, emotions, and face profiles
-- File-based storage for face encodings and offline models

-## Legacy Version
-This is the legacy build of RobinAI Enhanced, preserved for reference and historical purposes.

 © 2025 Hay Nazzal.
 All rights reserved.